 soft, puffy, bursts of white

-and of pink poufs, as I name them
+poufs, as I name them

 exhaling pouf! as I meet another